amr28693/solitonic_reservoir/README.md

 # Reproducibility options
   Both options A and B are decomposed below the repo structure

-## Option A (Recommended when time/computational expense considerations is paramount):
+## Option A (Recommended when time/computational expense considerations are paramount):
   * Regenerate all figures and statistics from the manuscript with precomputed data

 ## Option B (Full recomputation):